How Southport Won $35,000 for Their Clubhouse

 The lights: A different path

-For court lights, Southport took a different approach — building a relationship with their local council over several years.
+For court lights, Southport took a different approach.
+Instead of applying for a one-off grant, they built a relationship with their local council over several years.
+When council funding became available, Southport was already on the radar as a well-run club with clear plans.

 Council funding works differently.
 It's often about timing, relationships, and being ready when opportunities come up.